3 years full-time

 Taught by world-leading experts in both Philosophy and Linguistics, you have a wide range of options to choose from, reflecting the expertise of two diverse departments.
 We offer modules in all the central areas of Philosophy and Linguistics and you can tailor your degree to reflect your own areas of interest.

 In first year we will give you a firm grounding in Philosophy by teaching you how to study, think and write philosophically and develop your skills in reasoning and argument.
 By introducing you to some of the central areas of Philosophy we will challenge you to form your own opinions about the bigger questions.
-You will also be introduced to the core areas of Linguistics though modules devoted to syntax, semantics and phonetics, gaining an appreciation of the nuances of language and the role it plays in human life.
+You will also be introduced to the core areas of Linguistics though modules devoted to syntax, semantics, and phonetics and phonology, gaining an appreciation of the nuances of language and the role it plays in human life.

 Our current first year modules include: